 Patrolman Welsey Whittenberg

-Wesley Harvey Whittenberg was born on December 28, 1923, to Lester William Whittenberg and Essie A. Freels in Elk City, Oklahoma.
+Wesley Whittenberg was born on December 28, 1923, to Lester William Whittenberg and Essie A. Freels in Elk City, Oklahoma.
 The family moved to Washington State where his father worked on a farm.
 Wesley Whittenberg attended schools in Yakima, along with his siblings Leo, Oleta, Welsey and Kenneth.

 As a junior in high school, Wesley Whittenberg left to join the United States Navy serving from December 1943 to May 1946 aboard naval ships as a radio operator.
 Wesley Whittenberg successfully received his high school General Equivalency Degree at the end of his military service.